pret/pokeemerald/README.md

 The pokeemerald Expansion is a collection of feature branches that can be integrated into existing [pokeemerald](https://github.com/pret/pokeemerald) projects.

-## What feature branches are included?
+## What features are included?

-- **[Battle Engine Upgrade](../../tree/battle_engine):** Upgrades the battle engine in pokeemerald to newer Generation games' standards.
-It also adds newer moves and abilities.
+- Upgraded battle engine.
+    - Fairy Type.
+    - New moves and abilities up to SwSh.
+    - Options to change behaviors and data by generation.
+    - Mega Evolution and Primal Reversion
+    - Z-Moves (TODO: Ultra Burst)
-- **[Pokémon Expansion](../../tree/pokemon_expansion):** Adds Pokémon from newer Generations and makes them available in the National Dex.
-It also updates base stats and other Pokémon info.
+- Adds Pokémon from newer Generations and makes them available in the National Dex (with the option to disable them if needed).
+    - Updates Hoenn's Regional Dex to match ORAS'.
+    - Option to change base stats by generation.
+    - New evolution methods.
+    - Hidden Abilities data (How to obtain them is up to the user).
-- **[Item Expansion](../../tree/item_expansion):** Adds items from newer Generations and also updates item effects for field use.
+- Adds items from newer Generations and also updates item effects for field use.
-- **[master](../../tree/master):** Combines the above branches into one single branch for the sake of convenience.
-Note that this branch is only updated once in a while, so you must merge manually if you want the latest features.

 ## Who maintains the project?